 - Satin Pearl Mica or Diamond Pearl Mica to add shine

 - Add the color ingredients and adjust according to complexion.

 - Powder Recipe from above

 - homemade lotion

-You can push this into a compact and use a brush like you would normally, or you can add more to create a liquid.
+- You can keep this fairly dry and press it into a compact.
+Use a brush like you would normally.
+Or you can add more oil or lotion to create a liquid.